 Daylighting is a popular feature sought after to improve resident comfort and reduce ongoing energy costs.

 - Daylighting not only reduces energy costs, it contributes to attractiveness and patient comfort.

 - Concrete provides inherent reflective properties which can be valuable when implementing daylighting design strategies.

 - Concrete structures also readily permit popular full-height windows.

 Concrete is comfort-friendly as its thermal mass can enable temperature mitigation strategies that can improve comfort and significantly reduce energy costs.

 - Concrete’s inherent thermal mass and conductivity helps regulate temperature changes within a building.

 - This capacity is being leveraged in many types of buildings around the country as a valuable contributor to Net-Zero energy strategies.

-- Concrete flat plates do this effectively and economically.
+- Concrete-wide module and flat plate floor systems do this effectively and economically.

 - The best systems permit ongoing operations during expansion.